pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: String
   * Default value: #000000

-*sandbox*
-  Defines the sandbox mode to use for the seccomp syscall filter.
-Possible values are "none", "normal" and "strict".
-If "none" is used, the sandbox will be disabled.
-The use of "normal" will provide minimal protection and allow normal use of zathura with support for all features.
-The "strict" mode is a read only sandbox that is intended for viewing documents only.

-  * Value type: String
-  * Default value: none

-  Some features are disabled when using strict sandbox mode:

-  * saving/writing files
-  * use of input methods like ibus
-  * printing
-  * bookmarks and history

-  The strict sandbox mode is still experimental with some libc implementations.
-  Currently supported and tested libc implementations: glibc

-  No feature regressions are expected when using normal sandbox mode.

-  When running under WSL, the default is "none" since seccomp is not supported in that environment.

 *scroll-full-overlap*
   Defines the proportion of the current viewing area that should be visible after scrolling a full page.